• Skip to primary navigation

 Jump to Recipe

 Butter Tarts are a quintessential Canadian dessert that vaguely resemble the interior of pecan pie.
-This butter tart recipe can be enjoyed plain or with walnuts, raisins, or chocolate chips.
+They are made individually, and can be enjoyed plain or with walnuts, raisins, or chocolate chips.
+This recipe is a family secret from my Canadian aunt that I am sharing with you!

 Hello Reader!
 I try my hardest to research recipes as best as I can before posting to ensure I am representing each culture correctly.
 If this recipe is from your country and I have made a mistake or you have suggestions for how to make it more authentic, I would love to hear!
 Please leave a comment below letting me know what should be different, and I will rework the recipe.
 It is always my intention to pay homage and respect to each cultural dish that I cook.
 Thanks for reading!